Sharp Brains: Brain Fitness and Cognitive Health News

 Is this correct?
 In my post today I will attempt to answer this question.

 First, while generally healthier people seem to have healthier brains, the physical exercise effect on the brain seems to be independent of other things.
 One of the most important development in neuroscience was when the official dogma claiming that there was no neurogenesis (production of new brain cells) in the adult brain was toppled.
-Now we know that the brain is “plastic” meaning that, under the right circumstances, the brain can change Read the rest of this entry »
+Now we know that the brain is “plastic” meaning that, under the right circumstances, the brain can change [Read more…] about Exercising the body is exercising the mind

 Looking inside the Brain: is my Brain Fit?